whacked/cow/tools for remembering code projects.md

 	- I wrote [ob-shstream](https://github.com/whacked/ob-shstream) for working with asynchronous / long-running processes, but all things considered, there are better methods.
 - code block line numbers don't match line error messages
 - commands with massive output or long lines can cripple Emacs
-- remoting requires configuring the remote shell, special header directives in shell blocks, running a separate shell process (`M-x shell` or maybe `vterm`, as separate challenge), and various other things you figure out on a Saturday afternoon when you realize maybe you've really gone too far.
+- remoting requires configuring the remote shell, special header directives in shell blocks, running a separate shell process (`M-x shell` or maybe `vterm`, as a separate challenge), and various other things you figure out on a Saturday afternoon when you realize maybe you've really gone too far.
 But wait, it looks pretty close, just one more fix!

 ## jupyter notebooks

 Circa 2017, IPython notebooks started replacing Emacs for a lot of my executable documentation.
 The [bash kernel](https://github.com/takluyver/bash_kernel) addresses most of the problems with command and output management for shell scripts, including those with long-running processes and large output.
-I using [ein](https://github.com/millejoh/emacs-ipython-notebook) to stay in Emacs + org-mode, but in the end, server + browser remains the easiest to remember.
+I tried [ein](https://github.com/millejoh/emacs-ipython-notebook) for staying in Emacs + org-mode, but in the end, server + browser remains the easiest to remember.

 IPython and Jupyter are excellent tools that have changed the industry; the great features of notebooks are widely covered elsewhere, so I will focus on limitations, particularly as they relate to a system for remembering how to execute code and programs within a project.